-As described above under Audience, we will arrange screenings and discussions of the film nationwide at museums of art and archaeology with a special focus on museums with strong Mesoamerican collections.
+As described above under Audience, we will arrange screenings and discussions of the feature-length version of the film nationwide at museums of art and archaeology with a special focus on museums with strong Mesoamerican collections.
 These will include, for example, the Museum of Fine Arts in Boston, the Chicago Institute of Fine Arts, The Mint Museum in North Carolina, the Princeton Art Museum, the University of Pennsylvania Museum, the Los Angeles County Museum of Art, and the Bowers Museum in Orange County.
-We have on-going good relations with all these institutions from our previous projects and through our Advisors.
+We have on-going relations with all these institutions from our previous projects and through our Advisors.

-Over the past four years we have screened our previous documentaries, often in conjunction with lectures and discussions, at such venues as the Museum of Modern Art in New York, the Hirshhorn Museum in Washington, D.C., the Indianapolis Museum of Art, the Cleveland Institute of Art, the de Young Museum in San Francisco, the Getty Museum in Los Angeles and the Santa Barbara Museum of Natural History.
-These venues will welcome our return.
+Over the past four years we have screened our documentaries, often in conjunction with lectures and discussions, at such venues as the Museum of Modern Art in New York, the Hirshhorn Museum in Washington, D.C., the Indianapolis Museum of Art, the Cleveland Institute of Art, the de Young Museum in San Francisco, the Getty Museum in Los Angeles and the Santa Barbara Museum of Natural History.
+We expect that many of these venues will welcome The Royal Cup.

-We will also endeavor to screen the film at museums of Native American art and culture, such as the National Museum of the American Indian in Washington DC, the Plains Indian Museum in Cody, Wyoming and the Museum of Indian Art and Culture and Wheelwright Museum in Santa Fe, New Mexico, among many others.
-Their shared pre-Columbian past and their interest in the issues of repatriation and ownership of cultural artifacts make Native Americans a natural audience for the film.
+We will also reach out to museums of Native American art and culture, such as the National Museum of the American Indian in Washington DC, the Plains Indian Museum in Cody, Wyoming and the Museum of Indian Art and Culture and Wheelwright Museum in Santa Fe, New Mexico, among many others.
+Their pre-Columbian past, shared with the Maya, and their interest in the issues of repatriation and ownership of cultural artifacts make Native Americans a likely audience for The Royal Cup.